What is the Learning Strategies Center?

 What is the Physics Learning Strategies Center?

-The Physics Learning Strategies Center (Physics LSC) is the organizational branch of the LSC that operates within the Department of Physics at Cornell.
+The Physics Learning Strategies Center (Physics LSC) is the organizational branch of the LSC that operates within the Department of Physics at Cornell to provide the services described below (during fall and spring semesters).
 Physics LSC programming is directed by Dr. Jim Baker, whose office is located in the Physics Learning Suite on the second floor of Clark Hall.
 See below for contact information.

 What resources does the Physics LSC offer?

 LSC supplemental courses are auxiliary 1-credit S/U courses that are taught in conjunction with the large, introductory-level engineering physics courses.
 Supplemental courses clarify lecture material, provide practice with problem-solving, and offer tips for effective learning and content mastery.
-In addition to promoting deep understanding of the physics content, these courses support the development of transferrable learning strategies and critical thinking skills that enable participants to achieve educational success in all their courses.
+In addition to promoting deep understanding of the physics content, these courses support the development of transferable learning strategies and critical thinking skills that enable participants to achieve educational success in all their courses.
 Each supplement course is open to any student enrolled in the corresponding parent course, and students may attend supplement course sessions whether or not they are enrolled for credit.
-(Note: students enrolled in supplement courses for credit will be given priority for time, space, and materials.)
+(Note: students enrolled in supplement courses for credit will be given priority for time, space, materials, and access to online content.)

 LSC Physics Lecturer Office Hours and Consultations

 Dr. Baker regularly meets with students who want to discuss strategies for being successful in learning physics or who seek to discuss course content.
-Students may visit during the office hours posted below, or make an individual appointment.
+Students may visit Clark 292 (or arrange to connect online via Zoom) during the office hours posted below, or make an individual appointment outside of those times.
 Students from all physics courses are welcome.
+(Note: schedule subject to change; check back for updates.).

 Want more information?